-Prior to work commencing on site it is important that a robust implementation plan is established with a detailed Digital Twin programme in place that can be monitored.
+Prior to work commencing on site it is important that a robust implementation plan is established with a detailed DT programme in place that can be monitored.
 It is essential that sufficient time is given to commissioning, testing, verification and validation.
 These periods should not be compromised.

 Good project management is essential and the programme should be monitored on a weekly basis with extra efforts during deployment.
-Whilst there should be a detailed stand alone Digital Twin schedule this should be able to be rolled up and fit within the master project programme and link across to any dependent tasks especially from a services perspective.
+Whilst there should be a detailed stand alone DT schedule this should be able to be rolled up and fit within the master project programme and link across to any dependent tasks especially from a services perspective.

-TIP: A kick-off meeting should be help prior to works commencing with all method statements, integration, commissioning and testing plans in place.
-It is recommended that a RACI (or similar) which includes interface and configuration management is used.
+TIP: A kick-off meeting should be help prior to works commencing with all methods statements, integration, commissioning and testing plans in place along with a RACI which includes interface and configuration management.